AcademySoftwareFoundation/OpenColorIO/docs/installation.rst

 .. envvar:: NUKE_PATH

-    Nuke's customisation search path, where it will look for plugins, gizmos, init.py and menu.py scripts and other customisations.
+    Nuke's customization search path, where it will look for plugins, gizmos, init.py and menu.py scripts and other customizations.

     This should point to both ``lib/nuke6.2/`` (or whatever version the plugins are built against), and ``share/nuke/``